 This is the first of installment of The Mountain Guides’ “WOMEN’S NETWORK CLIMBING SERIES”

-Whether you are new to climbing or a seasoned vet, The Women’s Climbing Network Series has a weekend course for you!
-We will be hosting these events throughout 2021 at many of our different branches.
+Whether you are a new or experienced climber, The Women’s Climbing Network Series has a weekend course for you!
+We will be hosting these events at many of our different branches.

 Wherever you are in your climbing journey, The Mountain Guides is excited to offer two-day courses designed for women and non-binary climbers looking to explore the vertical world outdoors with other like-minded people and professional guides.
 These courses are designed to get you out of the gym and transition your climbing skills outside with professional woman and non-binary AMGA Certified Rock Guides.

 These clinics are recommended for beginner to intermediate climbers transitioning from the gym to climbing outside.